LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Artifact.md

 The item can store Mana equal to twice the dot rating.
 The item’s effective Gnosis is equal to half the dot rating, rounded up.
 An owner can access and refill the item’s Mana as if it were her own, or can use it to fuel the Artifact’s abilities.
 The Artifact can also use its Mana as part of its own activation.

 The Artifact has effective Arcana equal to the highest Arcanum used in its various effects.
 Artifacts cannot Reach beyond the “free” Reach for their Arcana ratings on their own.
-If an Artifact risks Paradox, the user can spend Mana to mitigate Paradox (in any combination of her own or the Artifact’s Mana pool, up to her Gnosis-derived limits) and may choose to contain the Paradox herself.
+If an Artifact risks [[Paradox]], the user can spend Mana to mitigate [[Paradox]] (in any combination of her own or the Artifact’s Mana pool, up to her Gnosis-derived limits) and may choose to contain the [[Paradox]] herself.
 Otherwise, the Artifact automatically releases it.

 Every Artifact will use its effects under different circumstances, determined when you create the Artifact.
 For example, an Artifact might cast its effect the moment it is first seen by human eyes, or whenever it’s dropped on the ground.